Invoice Fraud Detection: How to Identify Invoice Scams

 Companies residing in the US can report fake invoices to the Federal Trade Commission here.

-How to identify fake invoices?
+How do companies identify fake invoices?

 The best way to identify fake invoices is to: